Fat transfer: Gluteal augmentation

 Fat transfer in gluteal augmentation, also known as buttock augmentation with autologous fat grafting or gluteal lift (currently marketed as the "Brazilian butt lift"), represents one of the most rapidly evolving and increasingly popular operations in aesthetic surgery.
 This is a "dual-benefit" body contouring procedure, because fat is harvested from areas with surplus body fat to enhance contouring using liposuction.
 This fat is purified and prepared for transplantation into the gluteal region to increase buttock volume.
 The technique that can be performed under general and local anesthesia can also create an improvement in buttock shape, along with enhancing.

 Facial rejuvenation

-The regenerative potential of lipofilling and the role of adipose-derived stem cells (ASCs) contribute to good results in facial fat transfer.
-In traditional techniques for facial rejuvenation, surgery was used involving the excision of muscle, skin, and/or fat.
-In contrast, modern techniques focus on using fat grafting to add volume to the "empty" facial compartments.
-Now, with more comprehensive understanding of facial aging constituents such as fat atrophy and ptosis of the facial compartments, fat grafting is considered a plausible facial rejuvenation technique, especially of the eyelids.
+Autologous fat grafting to the perioral region demonstrating microinjection to restore volume around the mouth.

+The regenerative potential of lipofilling has been attributed in part to the presence of adipose-derived stem cells (ASCs), which may contribute to improvements in tissue quality following fat grafting procedures.

+Traditional approaches to facial rejuvenation primarily focused on excision of skin, muscle, and subcutaneous fat to address visible signs of aging.
+More recent techniques emphasize restoration of facial volume using fat grafting to replenish deflated facial compartments.

+Current understanding of facial aging recognizes that changes occur at multiple structural levels, including fat atrophy, ligamentous laxity, and descent of facial compartments.
+As a result, contemporary rejuvenation strategies often combine structural repositioning with volume restoration rather than relying on skin excision alone.
+Fat grafting has been applied in multiple regions of the face, including the periorbital area, where it may improve contour irregularities and volume loss of the lower eyelid.